FAQ – Visiting the Museum

 - The Museum's private Lactation Room is located on the second floor in the Welcome Center.
 This room is meant for single use only and includes a cushioned chair with arms, two small tables, a locking door, and an electrical outlet.
 Please note that this room does not have running water or diaper changing facilities, but both can be found in restrooms located close to the Welcome Center in the Museum's East and West wings.

-We do allow backpacks in our Museum.
+We do allow backpacks in our museum.
 We have a limited number of lockers available should you wish to store it, but it is not required.
 Visitors are permitted to bring in food and beverages in resealable containers inside a backpack or other bag.
-Food and beverages may not be consumed anywhere in the Museum except for the two designated cafeterias.
+Food and beverages may not be consumed anywhere in the museum except for the two designated cafeterias.

-A limited number of wheelchairs are available free of charge for use while visiting the Museum.
-Visitors may ask for assistance from Security officers at either entrance.
+A limited number of wheelchairs are available free of charge for use while visiting the museum.
+Visitors may ask for assistance from security officers at either entrance.

-Learn more on our Information for Visitors with Disabilities page.
+Learn more on our Accessibility page.